Heroin Relapse Warning Signs, Prevention, and Addiction Treatment

 If you have relapsed on heroin, you might not know where to turn.
-Call our treatment consultants at 1-888-744-0069 to find out about the recovery options best suited for your needs.
+American Addiction Centers (AAC) can help.
+Call our treatment consultants at to find out about the recovery options best suited to your needs.

 How to Create an Effective Relapse Prevention Plan

-Having a heroin relapse prevention plan can provide you the tools you need to stay sober.
+A heroin relapse prevention plan can provide you with the tools you need to stay sober.
 A well-thought-out plan can help you identify and manage the signs of heroin relapse before things get worse.
-You can implement some of the elements of a relapse prevention plan on your own, while others are performed during treatment.
+You can implement some of the elements of a relapse prevention plan on your own, while others are performed during addiction treatment.